What Is Complex PTSD & How Does PTSD Affect Relationships?

 The addition of CPTSD as a sub category of PTSD is important.
 It distinguishes those people who have more severe trauma symptoms from those who suffer from PTSD alone.
 As noted above, the CPTSD symptoms can make it especially difficult to build a secure relationship.
 So understanding what Complex PTSD is and how it affects relationships is critical.

 Researchers have found that there is a great deal of overlap between the CPTSD diagnosis and the Borderline Personality (BPD) diagnosis.
-Many researchers don’t question whether people diagnosed with BPD should be given diagnoses of CPTSD.
+Many researchers don’t question whether people with a BPD diagnosis should be given diagnoses of CPTSD.

 This diagnosis fits the Emotionally Focused Couples Therapy approach with couples who approach major relationship conflict from a trauma, rather than a personality disorder, perspective.